aaronmgdr/nextdo/README.md

 #### Technologies

-Built with jQuery and Firebase
+Built with jQuery, Firebase and Facebook Login

 #### Live Site